Wolfy-ly23/Wolfy-ly23/README.md

 I
 I [LOCKDOWN PROTOCOL INITIATED]
 I
-I [ATTENTION, LOCKDOWN PROTOCOL HAS BEEN ACTIVATED FROM THE ADMINISTATOR TEAM, ALL PERSONAL HAS BEEN LOGGED OUT, PLEASE HEAD OVER TO YOUR SUPERVISOR FOR MORE INFORMATION]
+I [ATTENTION, LOCKDOWN PROTOCOL HAS BEEN ACTIVATED FROM THE ADMINISTATOR TEAM, ALL PERSONAL HAS BEEN LOGGED OUT, PLEASE HEAD OVER TO YOUR SUPERVISOR FOR I MORE INFORMATION]
 I
 I [TERMINAL LOCKDOWN]
 I